 Why freelancers should be part of your talent mix

 In a recent position paper, we have outlined how and why companies can make a flexible, on-demand workforce the cornerstone of a scalable talent strategy that addresses the cyclical nature of business and the present competitive hiring market.
-Click here to download 5 Reasons Freelancers Should Be Part of Your Talent Mix.
+For more information, check out our Ultimate Guide to Hiring Freelancers.